zardus/preeny/README.md

     make ARCH=i386

-Alternatively, if you want to utilize a cross-compiler, pass the `CC` variable to `make`.
+Alternatively, if you want to utilize a cross-compiler, pass the `CC` variable to `cmake`.
 For example:

     make -i CC=mips-malta-linux-gnu-gcc